BRReed/scripts/README.md

 2. Download `get-virt.sh` to the directory of your choosing.

-3. Run the command `sh get-virt.sh`
+3. Run the command `arch-based/sh get-virt.sh`